Ministries, Programs, and Mission

 Pilgrim Lodge: Nestled on the shores of Lake Cobbosseecontee in West Gardiner, more than a dozen cozy cabins linked by a rustic boardwalk welcome each year hundreds of children, youth and church families for a summer camping experience of spiritual challenge and growth.
 It is also becoming a site for individual churches to hold retreats.

 One Weston Court: This is the main office of the Maine Conference UCC located in Augusta, Maine.
 There is one Conference Minister and two Associate Conference Ministers, Business Manager, Ministries Assistant, and the Administrative Financial Assistant.
-The Resource Center is also located at the Conference office.
-The Conference office is the business office for all the UCC churches in the state of Maine.

 The Maine School of Ministry: Beginning in 2013 as the successor to the Academy of Congregational Life and Leadership, the Maine School of Ministry seeks to support and deepen the spiritual growth of the people of Maine; encourage a culture of learning in our congregations; with the oversight of the MESoM board, and in partnership with Committees on Ministry of the Conference, to work on the preparation and ongoing education of the church’s leaders, lay and clergy; offer tools and education required for Authorized Ministry in the Maine Conference; and continue to explore the theology, practice, and requirements of the ordained ministry as various paths to ministry are developed.